Kluvens/Computer-Science/Networking/application-layer.md

 - requesting chunks:
   - at any given time, different peers have different subsets of file chunks
   - periodically, Alice asks each peer for list of chunks that they have
-  - Alice requests missing chunks from peers, rarest first
+  - Alice requests missing chunks from peers, rarest first (the next chunk to download)
+  - the rarest first policy helps duplicate chunks in the P2P network so even if a peer disappears, other peers will contain the chunks
 - sending chunks: tit-for-tat
   - tit-for-tat is when there's no server and everyone's trying maximise their own outcome.
 That's we are using resources from someone else.
   - if we give more resources others will also give us more resources; if we give less, they will give less